"Yoga is not something that we do but something that we become and are"

 Sri Satguru Subramuniyaswami

-Yoga in India: some asanas have been practiced in India since at least 500BC.
-We know this because ancient texts dating from this period give details of them.
-Some say that these poses were being practised long before (as early as 2000BC) because ancient clay seals found in the Indus Valley seem to show some very basic asanas.
+Yoga in India: You often read that asanas (yoga poses) were being practised long before (as early as 2000BC) because ancient clay seals found in the Indus Valley seem to show some very basic asanas.
+But actually we do not know this for sure!
 The European Research Council has recently given a £1.5m grant to leading academics to spend time in India locating and preserving ancient texts that may hold the answer to this question.
+We do know from our ancient texts that asana practice began in India and have been practiced in India since at least 500BC.

-Yoga in the West: yoga was not brought to the Western world until many thousands of years later in the 1950's.
+Yoga in the West: Yoga was not brought to the Western world until the very late 1800's.
 Now you can practice many styles of yoga and asanas (yoga poses) that we have not even heard of in India!
-However, sadly in the West many styles of yoga focus only on asana practice and do not cover other aspects of yoga so they are an incomplete practice.
+However, sadly in the West many styles of yoga focus only on asana practice and do not cover the other aspects of yoga so they are an incomplete practice.

 There are five distinct aspects to yoga: